-Go to the Stackdriver Logging > Logs (Logs Viewer) page in the GCP Console:
+Go to the Logging > Logs (Legacy Logs Viewer) page in the Cloud Console:

-Select an existing GCP project at the top of the page, or create a new project.
+Select an existing Google Cloud project at the top of the page, or create a new project.

 Using the drop-down menus, select the resource whose logs you want to view.

 If you cannot see any logs, see the Troubleshooting section below.